Extract nth word from text string

 Text to Columns

 Don't forget that Excel has a built-in Text to Columns feature that can split text according to the delimiter of your choice.
-If you just need to get the 3rd word from a lot of text strings, the formula may be more convenient (and dynamic), but Text to Columns is still useful in many situations.
+If you just need to get the 3rd word from a lot of text strings, this formula may be more convenient (and dynamic), but Text to Columns is still useful in many situations.